mechanical-snail/NuGetDocs/site/Docs/Start-Here/NuGet-FAQ.markdown

 * [SharpDevelop Alpha](http://community.sharpdevelop.net/blogs/mattward/archive/2011/01/23/NuGetSupportInSharpDevelop.aspx).
 (See a demo of this in [Phil Haack's MvcConf talk](http://bit.ly/fzrJDa).)
 * ASP.NET Web Pages in WebMatrix.
 (See a demo of this in [Phil Haack's MvcConf talk](http://bit.ly/fzrJDa).)
 * [NuGet.exe](http://blog.davidebbo.com/2011/01/installing-nuget-packages-directly-from.html)

+## What languages are supported by NuGet?

+NuGet currently supports C#, F# and Visual Basic projects.